 In November 2014, we issued \$85.0 million aggregate principal amount of our 4.25% Convertible Notes due 2019.
-The Convertible Notes mature on November 15, 2019 and bear interest at a rate of 4.25%, payable semiannually each year, beginning on
+The Convertible Notes mature on November 15, 2019 and bear interest at a rate of 4.25%, payable semiannually in May and November.

-May 15, 2015.
 Prior to May 15, 2019, the Convertible Notes will be convertible only upon satisfaction of any of the specified conversion events.
 On or after May 15, 2019, note holders can convert their Convertible Notes at any time at their option.

-As issued, the conversion of the Convertible Notes may only be settled in stock.
-Upon receipt of stockholder approval of the flexible settlement provisions of the Convertible Notes, the Convertible Notes will be convertible into cash, shares of common stock, or a combination thereof, at our election.
-We have sole discretion to request stockholder approval for the flexible settlement feature, however there can be no assurance that the stockholders will approve the flexible settlement feature.
-The initial conversion rate is 46.4792 shares of our common stock for each \$1,000 principal amount the Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
+On April 30, 2015, our stockholders approved the flexible settlement provisions of the Convertible Notes at the Company's 2015 Annual Meeting of Stockholders, which allows the Company to settle the conversion of the Convertible Notes using any combination of cash and shares of our common stock.
+The initial conversion rate is 46.4792 shares of our common stock for each \$1,000 principal amount of the Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
 The conversion rate is subject to adjustments upon the occurrence of certain specified events.

-Notes payable in our accompanying consolidated financial statements include \$76.5 million which is the fair value of the \$85.0 million aggregate principal amount of Convertible Notes issued; the fair value was determined using a discount rate of 6.6% based on the rate of return investors would require for a similar liability, and reflects an \$8.5 million discount. \$5.5 million of the remaining proceeds was recorded to additional paid-in capital to reflect the equity component of the Convertible Notes and \$3.0 million was recorded as a deferred tax liability.
+The issuance of our Convertible Notes was recorded at the issuance date fair value of \$76.5 million.
+The fair value was determined using a discount rate of 6.6% based on the rate of return investors would require for a similar liability, reflecting an \$8.5 million discount. \$5.5 million of the remaining proceeds was recorded to additional paid-in capital to reflect the equity component of the Convertible Notes and \$3.0 million was recorded as a deferred tax liability.
 The carrying amount of the Convertible Notes is being accreted over the term to maturity.
-The net proceeds from the offering were approximately \$82.0 million.
-Of the \$3.0 million of debt issuance costs, \$2.7 million were allocated to the liability component and the remaining \$0.3 million was allocated as an offset to the equity component of the Convertible Notes.
+The net proceeds from the offering of the Convertible Notes was approximately \$82.0 million.
+Of the \$3.0 million of debt issuance costs, \$2.7 million was allocated to the liability component and the remaining \$0.3 million was allocated as an offset to the equity component of the Convertible Notes.
+At December 31, 2015, Notes payable in our accompanying consolidated financial statements include \$78.2 million representing the accreted principal amount of the Convertible Notes.

-Concurrent with the issuance of the Convertible Notes, we utilized, approximately \$16.6 million of the net proceeds from the sale of the Convertible Notes to repurchase 1.0 million shares of our common stock to be held as treasury stock.
-The remaining net proceeds from issuance of the Convertible Notes have been used for the purchase of land and lots and general corporate purposes, including repayment of borrowings under our secured revolving credit facility.
+Concurrent with the issuance of the Convertible Notes, we utilized, approximately \$16.6 million of the net proceeds from the sale of the Convertible Notes to repurchase 1.0 million shares of our common stock held as treasury stock.
+The remaining net proceeds from issuance of the Convertible Notes were used for the purchase of land and lots and general corporate purposes, including repayment of borrowings under our revolving credit facility.